MALAKKA

 how to get to malakka? i did it unusually, by train and bus from singapore, that is from the south.

-the area was a little malay sultanate until 1511 when the portuguese conquered it, and then established a small trade post there. from 1641 to 1798 it was under dutch rule, and several buildings, or ruins, survived from that time - even the dutch cemetery..
+from 1641 to 1798 it was fully under dutch rule, and several buildings, or ruins, survived from that time - even the dutch cemetery.

 in 1824 malakka was fully taken over by the british empire, until 1942. eventually, in 1957, it became part of the new malaysia country. given its history malakka is certainly a multi-cultural place, with considerable european influence.